SargeyWargey/Homoothya/Story/Drafts/Chapter_22.md

 My legs trembled.
 I might have fallen again if not for the scout's grip.

 Hoofbeats came from the west, steady and measured.
 The soldiers straightened instinctively.
 Another column approached along the mesa trail, the sun catching the brass on their bridles.
 At their front rode a white horse, taller than any animal I'd ever seen.
 Its coat glowed in the weak light.
-The same horse I had seen a week before.
+The same horse I had seen a day before on the rim.

 The officer on its back wore a dark coat with gold bars on his shoulders.
 More bars than Captain Brown.
 More gold everywhere: buttons, braid, sword hilt catching the light.